 Sick child care staff should not be at work.
 In fact, exclusion guidelines for sick child care staff are the same as those for sick children.
-The child care centre should provide staff with the policy for sick employees, which should include when they: • Must wash hands more frequently • Should be assigned duties that require less contact with children
+Blue Elephant Daycare has provided staff with the policy for sick employees in the staff policy manual and includes when they are expected to stay at home.
+As well, staff absences and exclusions are recorded by the Supervisor in order to track illnesses of staff.

-When staff are well enough to work during an illness,
+When staff are well enough to work during an illness, they: